GH0STL1N3R/bitfication-full/README.md

 ## Become 'webapp' and get the code

 * Fork project if relevant

 * Clone the **Bitficaion** source code with git

         su - webapp
         git clone https://bitbucket.org/tmartinx/bitfication.git

-* Or if you have a BitBucket account:
+* Or if you have a BitBucket account (and if you fork the code):

         git clone https://tmartinx@bitbucket.org/tmartinx/bitfication.git